Virtual-Coffee/VC-Community-Docs/lunch-and-learns/process-docs.md

 # Process Docs

-Below is the entire lifecycle of a Virtual Coffee Brownbag session.
+Below is the entire lifecycle of a Virtual Coffee Lunch & Learn session.

 ## Roles